 Some subgroups form to recognize hard workers or high performers

-"To be a member of those groups, you couldn't be a 'glad-hander' or a slug.
+'glad-hander' or a slug.
 The people who are getting the tattoos are seizing drugs, finding shot-caller gang members, putting people in prison, and getting those who are trying to kill us." (command-level interview)